rho-contracts/rho-contracts/README.md

     c.string: Expected string, but got { x: 10 }

-The `c.or()` contracts makes it possible to specify types for the kind of heterogeneous functions that are common in idiomatic JavaScript, but refused outright by most static type systems.
+The `c.or()` contracts makes it possible to specify types for the kind of heterogeneous functions that are common in idiomatic JavaScript, but that would be refused outright by most static type systems (that is so awesome.)

 ### Storing Custom Contracts

-The contract library provides a rich collection of contract function to construct sophisticated contracts from simple one, like `c.or()` as we just saw, as well as `c.and()`, and `c.matches()` (which accepts only strings that match the given regular expressions).
+The contract library provides a rich collection of contract function to construct sophisticated contracts from simple one, such as:

+- `c.or()` : as we just saw, accepts value that passes at least one of the given contracts.

+- `c.and()` : accepts only values that pass all of the given contracts.

+- `c.matches()` : accepts only strings that match the given regular expressions.

 In all likelihood, you will be instantiating a large number of custom contracts.
-It is customary to create a hash to contain the custom contract created an application or a module:
+It is customary to create a hash to contain the custom contract created in an application or in a particular module:

     > var cc = {}  // custom contracts
     > cc.numberAsAString = c.matches(/^[0-9]+(\.[0-9]+)?$/)